 A song for the dedication of the House.

-I extol You, O LORD, for You have lifted me up, and not let my enemies rejoice over me.
+I extol You, God, for You have lifted me up, and not let my enemies

-O LORD, my God, I cried out to You, and You healed me.
+O God, I cried out to You, and You healed me.

-O LORD, You brought me up from Sheol, preserved me from going down into the Pit.
+O God, You brought me up from Sheol, preserved me from going down into the Pit.

-O you faithful of the LORD, sing to Him, and praise His holy name.
+O you faithful of the God, sing to Him, and praise His holy name.

 When I was untroubled, I thought, “I shall never be shaken,”

-I called to You, O LORD; to my Lord I made appeal,
+I called to You, O God; to my God I made appeal,

 “What is to be gained from my death, from my descent into the Pit?
 Can dust praise You?